devgateway/www.developmentgateway.org/blog_posts/2016-10-31-zombie-apocalypse.md

 published: true
 ---

-DG has been spearheading a lot of work around disaster resilience in cities around the world.
-Specifically, we’ve been interested in how governments and citizens can plan against the worst-case scenarios, to minimize disruptive impacts and to help communities bounce back quicker and better.
-Projects like our [Cities Data Toolkit]({% post_url 2016-09-22-cities-toolkit %}) focus on increasing a city’s ability to be resilient, by increasing a city’s use of data-driven planning.
+DG has been spearheading new work on disaster resilience in cities around the world.
+Specifically, we’ve been exploring how governments and citizens can plan against the worst-case scenarios to minimize disruptive impacts and to help communities bounce back quicker and better.
+Projects like our [Cities Data Toolkit]({% post_url 2016-09-22-cities-toolkit %}) increase a city’s ability to be resilient by improving data-driven planning.

-But what if we were contextualize our work to DG's home city, Washington, DC, and a timely problem we will inevitably face -- the zombie apocalypse?
+But what if we were to contextualize our work to DG's home city, Washington, DC, and a timely problem many of us fear -- especially close to Halloween -- zombie apocalypse?

-We have all thought about and worried over what we would do if we were in a zombie apocalypse.
+Can you imagine no power, no running water, no way to exit your exceedingly zombie-infested city; what would be your plan to make yourself and your loved ones safe?
+How would you survive?

+Zombie apocalypses should be treated no differently than any other “unknown” your city may face.
+In light of the suite of potential scary emergencies we may face in our lives – whether it’s a flood, earthquake, or a zombie shake-down – the first and most thing to do is to stay calm.
+And have a plan.

 No power, no running water, no way to exit your exceedingly zombie-infested city; what would be your plan to make yourself and your loved ones safe?
 What would be your plan to survive?